-The curriculum is designed to produce free-thinking individuals who will apply critical thinking and reason in either a professional or a personal capacity.
+The general consensus in religious studies is that we find commonality within diversity.
+The key is to identify the things which unite as opposed to divide us despite the myriad of human experience.
+A complex and controversial perspective would be to ask how do we find harmony where no such commonality exists, despite our best efforts to locate it.
+This debatable position is exactly what we intend to do here at Mandeville; to take the seemingly obvious and complicate it.
+Why?
+Because nothing is as easy as it first appears.
+The curriculum is designed to produce free-thinking individuals who will apply critical reasoning in either a professional or a personal capacity.
 No student is expected to become an expert in a particular field, but will develop that ineffable capacity to reason.
-The ultimate goal is to allow students to become erudite adults that are capable of producing abstract ideas, theories and cultural capital in philosophy, literary criticism, sociology, law, medicine or science.
+The ultimate goal is to allow students to become erudite adults that are capable of producing abstract ideas, theories and cultural capital in philosophy, literary criticism, sociology, law, medicine, or science.